cmhughes/latexindent.pl/documentation/sec-replacements.rst

 ----------------------------

-Let’s explore the action of the default settings, and then we’ll demonstrate the feature with further examples. with reference to :numref:`lst:replacements`, the default action will replace every instance of the text ``latexindent.pl`` with ``pl.latexindent``.
+Let’s explore the action of the default settings, and then we’ll demonstrate the feature with further examples.
+With reference to :numref:`lst:replacements`, the default action will replace every instance of the text ``latexindent.pl`` with ``pl.latexindent``.